-Psychiatric diagnoses continue to be used to persecute and incarcerate social and political rebels (i.e., the 1930s eugenics purges in the US, the UK and Nazi Germany and the designation of homosexuality as a mental disorder in the 1970s).
+Psychiatric diagnoses are still used to ‘manage’ social deviants and political rebels.
+Examples include: the eugenics purges of the 1930s, the Nazi Holocaust, and the designation of homosexuality as a mental disorder.

 …by embracing a sense of victimhood and vulnerability, Western culture has succumbed to an infantilising celebration of mental fragility, a development which undermines the capacity of human subjects to take control of their lives or to engage in political activity. (p.7)

 Harper cites television series (Profit) and movies (American Psycho) to show how the media sometimes uses individual ‘madness’ to illustrate the insanity of the capitalist system.
 These media

 … feature conscience-free anti-heroes who epitomize the values of corporate capitalism and who are nonetheless – or perhaps therefore – merciless killers. (p.6)